 The collected information is placed in the following views: Standard view, Patches per Endpoint view, and Assets view.

-The Standard view allows you to view the information regarding the Latest Status, Latest Patch, Currently Vulnerable, Historically Vulnerable, Up-to-date, Uninstalled.
-You are also allowed to select one or multiple entries in the Standard view and Hide them from the view.
-The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator. - Patches per Endpoint
+The Standard view allows you to view the information regarding the Latest Status, Latest Patch, Currently Outdated, Historically Outdated, Up-to-date, and Uninstalled.
+You are also allowed to select one or multiple entries in the Standard view and hide them from the view.
+The Show Hidden Apps radio button allows you to display all the applications that were hidden by the HEIMDAL Dashboard Administrator.
+If multiple CVEs are available for the same application, the CVE with the highest CVSS score will always be displayed. -

 This view displays a table with the following details: Hostname, Username, Number of Updates, Last Seen, and Status.